vschwaberow/npwg/README.md

 - `--stats`: Show statistics about the generated passwords
 - `-a, --allowed <CHARS>`: Sets the allowed characters (comma-separated list of predefined sets) [default: allprint]
 - `--use-words`: Use words instead of characters (generate diceware passphrases)
+- `-i --interactive`: Interactive mode, use a small console based gui to lead through the process
 - `-h, --help`: Print help
 - `-V, --version`: Print version